yangste333/Seattle-Weather/README.md

 It joins the two datasets, filters out the unnecessary values, and fills out missing data when necessary.

 The clean dataset is named data_cleaning/clean_seattle_stl_weather.csv.

+# Data Analysis
+Data Analysis was done using the file: data_analysis/DATA_3320_Seattle_St_Louis_Analysis_Stephen_Yang.ipynb It makes a few graphs examining number of days with amounts of rain, number of rainy days, and amount of rain when it does rain.